c0fec0de/git-ws/README.md

 As you can see, besides the two repositories we wanted, there is also a hidden `.git-ws` folder where the tool stores the needed configuration data.

-See the [`git ws clone` documentation](https://git-ws.readthedocs.io/en/latest/manual/command-line-interface/workspace-management.html#git-ws-clone) for any further details.
+The [`git ws clone` documentation](https://git-ws.readthedocs.io/en/latest/manual/command-line-interface/workspace-management.html#git-ws-clone) describes all options.

 #### Initialization